travetto/travetto/module/model-mongo/README.md

 travetto: Model-Mongo
 ===

 This module provides an [`mongodb`](https://mongodb.com)-based implementation of `ModelSource` for the [`Model`](https://github.com/travetto/travetto/tree/master/module/model) module.
-This source allows the `Model` module to read, write and query against `elasticserch`.
+This source allows the `Model` module to read, write and query against `mongodb`.
 Given the dynamic nature of `mongodb`, during development when models are modified, nothing needs to be done to adapt to the latest schema.

 All that is needed to use the `ModelSource` is to register it with the [`Dependency Injection`](https://github.com/travetto/travetto/tree/master/module/di) module.